bugswithblas/bugswithblas.com/content/posts/bscp reflections and tips.md

 ### Study Methods

+#### Initial Preparation
 My study approach was straightforward: I completed all topics and labs except for the expert ones.
 After that, I revisited and retook topics where I felt less confident, utilizing all the materials mentioned above—sometimes reading through them multiple times.
 I also tackled several mystery labs and completed a practice exam, which I highly recommend to familiarize yourself with the exam format.

+#### PortSwigger Methodology
 Following this, I revisited more mystery labs.
 You can follow the proposed methodology outlined on the PortSwigger website:

 > "Work through the topics within the academy, completing every apprentice and practitioner-level lab as you go.
 As you reach the end of each topic, use the mystery labs feature to practice solving the labs with no contextual clues.
 When you've completed all the practitioner-level labs, practice solving mystery labs from all available topics to develop your recon and discovery skills.
 Then complete a practice exam to familiarize yourself with the exam format.
 Make sure to read the exam hints and tips, as they contain invaluable information that you'll need to be successful in the exam."

+#### Overcoming Challenges
 From my perspective, if a topic seems challenging, revisit it after taking the practice exam and work on it with mystery labs again.
+This approach helps solidify your understanding and builds confidence in tackling difficult areas.

 ### Time Commitment